NLP Eye Accessing Cues

 Once you have learnt the list of NLP eye accessing cues, the best thing is to observe people for a while and see if their eye movements make sense to you.

-i.e. While they were talking about their new car and how flash it was, they kept looking up and to the left which suggests they're making pictures.
+For instance, while they were talking about their new car and how flash it was, they kept looking up and to the left which suggests they're making pictures.
+Does this seem likely?

-But do be careful with your conclusions: If a right handed person is describing that they did remember to post a letter for you, but their eyes are going up and to the right, this could suggest that they are lying.
+But do be careful with your conclusions: If a right handed person says that they did post a letter to you, but their eyes are going up and to the right, many people would assume that this could suggest that they are lying.
 Of course without calibrating you can't be sure.
+All this information really tells you (assuming that you know that they remember visual memories by looking up and left) is that they are constructing an image.
+They may be making up a picture of them posting the letter or they may be visualizing something completely different.
+Maybe they didn't actually post the letter themselves and are imagining the letter being posted.

 A simple way to calibrate in this instance would be to ask something that you know they can remember and see if their eyes go to the same direction or not.
-And remember that this must be done subtly.
+And remember that this must be done subtly and only tells you whether they were remembering or constructing the image.

 Problems with Eye accessing